nestorbenavidez/shortkingstories.github.io/about.md

 the industry for over 12 years with incredible companies like Accenture, Google, Meltwater, Altimetrik among other amazing firms.

-Husband of the most amazing woman, father of 2 impressive and smart girls, in love with Portugal and its people.
+Father of 2 impressive and smart girls, in love with Portugal and its people.
 Lived in Nicaragua, USA, Uruguay, Ghana, South Africa, Turkey and Portugal.
 Visited 20+ countries and counting.

 What he's interested in: